-The art on this site is original and the copyright of the artist.
+The art on this site is original and the copyright of the artist, Cliff Crawford.
 However, you may use the images for non-commercial purposes with the provision that you both inform and credit the artist, and provide a link to this site.

-You can buy directly from the artist by emailing firstname.lastname@example.org.
-All prints are produced using archival pigment ink and high-quality archival paper.
-They are produced using colour management hardware and software, to ensure high quality, professional, reproduction.
-Each print is printed, checked and signed by the artist,
+Original artwork and limited edition prints are for sale.
+All prints are produced using archival pigment ink and high-quality archival paper to ensure high quality, professional, reproduction.
+Each print is printed, checked and signed by the artist.

 The cyclical exploration of the balance between pattern and chaos by the weaving of watercolour and digital media.
 I explore an idea not only by moving to its centre but more often by creating a series of tangents around that idea.
 The tangents of exploration interweave creating warp and weft opportunities for the future.